Developer Guide

 possibly violated

-.
-After checking with our tutor/prof, we had to restart again, effectively wasting our effort and restricting our duration formilestone 1
+Constraint-Brownfield.
+After checking with our tutor/prof, we had to restart again, effectively wasting our effort and restricting our duration formilestone 1by half. - During morphing, the refactor of

-was tedious and required a lot of careful checking.
+PersontoEvent, as well asAddressBooktoSchedulerwas tedious and required a lot of careful checking.
 Despite using IDE features like refactor and find-and-replace, there were still variable name and comments which we had to change, and we had to painstakingly double-check everything. - Furthermore, the morphing process also invalidated many of the existing test cases (from AB3) resulting in the

 Java CI failing for a prolonged period.
 We spend a lot of time in